Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = WIP 3.9.2 =
 - The sorting option on the "Downloads" column has been removed.
+- Added a new filter that can be used to override the "slug" of the download single post.
+The name of the filter hook is "sdm_downloads_post_type_before_register".

 = 3.9.1 =
 - Replaced the deprecated "whitelist_options" filter (using the "allowed_options" filter instead).